readthedocs/readthedocs.org/docs/user/glossary.rst

       The *maintainer* role does not exist on |com_brand|, which instead provides :doc:`/commercial/organizations`.

-      Please see :ref:`guides/setup/git-repo-automatic:git provider integrations` for more information.

    pinning
       To *pin* a requirement means to explicitly specify which version should be used.
       *Pinning* software requirements is the most important technique to make a project :term:`reproducible`.